 Dr. Deanne Williams-Bryant, Ed.D.
-MBA, CHE, is a full-tenured professor in Hospitality Management at Bethune-Cookman University.
-She served as the founding Dean of the Bob Billingslea School of Hospitality Management at Bethune-Cookman University.
-A visionary leader with extensive professional industry experience, along with a myriad of professional affiliations, she has demonstrated commitment to teaching excellence with an accomplished record of research, scholarship and community service centered around Diversity, Equity and Inclusion.
-Linkedin

-The Transformative Power of Education: Engaging the Minds, Hearts, and Hands of the Next Generation of Leaders
+MBA, CHE, is a

+full-tenured professor in Hospitality Management at Bethune-Cookman University.
+She served as the founding Dean of the Bob Billingslea School of Hospitality Management, responsible for leading the charge to develop the School of Hospitality Management as a stand-alone school.
+She has served as Department Chair while being an active member of both state and local Tourism Associations and is a leader in global hospitality industry organizations.
+Linkedin The Transformative Power of Education: Engaging the Minds, Hearts, and Hands of the Next Generation of Leaders
-By StockPhotosLV on Shutterstock